 Oh, wait.
 That’s exactly what it is.

 But the cool thing about Viniq and its cousins “Ruby” and “Glow” is that, with a little bit of agitation, the liquid does shimmer as the advertisements claim.
 This marketing technique may come off as offensively juvenile, and that’s because it is, but there would be no other way to sell something so bad without it.
-And yet somehow that special shimmer might tempt you into buying this product regardless.
+That special shimmer might just tempt you into buying this product.
 (It worked on me, at least.)

-Luster dust is used to decorate cakes, chocolates, icing, etc., and it comes in a variety of colors – but not all luster dust is intended for consumption, and this can depend on brand and color.
+Luster dust is used to decorate cakes, chocolates, icing, etc., and it comes in a variety of colors – but not all luster dust is intended for consumption.
+That can depend on brand and color.
 So that you don’t wind up pranking your respiratory system instead of your friends, I urge you to check the label and make sure what you’ve bought doesn’t wind up bedazzling the inside of your vital organs.

 Swirly Apple Poison Punch